 I’m sure that everybody wants to know everything about the pet they are going to get.
-Guinea pigs are one of the most popular pets, and I guess most of the animal lovers consider getting a guinea pig.
-If you would like to know more about their behavior, especially about how affectionate they are, then you are reading the perfect article.
+Guinea pigs are one of the most popular pets and by each year their popularity slowly rises.

 Also, when you feed them, let them sniff and lick your fingers.
 This way they can make contact with you, and they will recognize your scent the next time you are close to them.

-They Need Your Time
+Guinea Pigs Need Your Time